All Saints’ Church of England Primary School

 Medium Term - We make medium-term assessments to measure progress.
 Teachers then use this to inform planning for the class, groups and individual children.

 Long Term - We make long-term assessments towards the end of the school year, and we use these to assess progress against school and national targets.
 We can then set targets for the next school year and make a summary of each child’s progress before reporting to Parents.
 We pass this information on to the next teacher at the end of the year, so that s/he can plan for the new school year.
 We make the long-term assessments both from the tests and teacher assessments.
-We use the national tests for children in Year 2 and Year 6 and Rising Stars tests in Years 1 to 5.
+We use the national tests for children in Year 2 and Year 6 and White Rose tests in Years 1 to 5.

 Children in the Early Years are assessed in their mathematical development against the Early Years Foundation Stage curriculum.
 This will provide on entry data which the teacher will use to plan an appropriate curriculum that: caters for the needs of each child, takes account of skills/ concepts already mastered, refers to the Early Learning Goals and prepares the child for their entry to the National Curriculum.

 Children are given the opportunity to use a wide range of practical resources across the school.

 Our school continues to subscribe to ‘MyMaths’.
 We have recently introduced further digital resources to support the delivery of the curriculum, including ‘Times Table Rock Stars’ and ‘Education City’.